Universal properties of dipolar Bose polarons in two dimensions: Abstract

 \section{Abstract}

 We study the quasiparticle properties of a dipolar impurity immersed in a two-dimensional dipolar bath.
 We use the ab-initio Diffusion Monte Carlo technique to determine the polaron energy, effective mass and quasiparticle residue.
-We find that these quantities follow a universal behaviour when properly scaled in terms of the polarization angle and scattering length.
+We find that both the polaron energy and quasiparticle residue follow a universal behaviour with respect to the polarization angle when properly scaled in terms of the scattering length.
 This trend is maintained over a wide range of values of the gas parameter, even in the highly correlated regime.
-Additionally, we show that the anisotropy of the impurity-bath interaction leads to an anisotropic effective mass that is unexpectedly larger in the direction of minimum repulsion of the impurity-bath interaction.
+Instead, the effective mass shows growing anisotropy as the tilting angle is increased, which is induced, mainly, by the anisotropy of the impurity-boson dipole-dipole interaction.
+Surprisingly, the effective mass is larger in the direction of minimum inter-particle repulsion.
 Finally, we use our Monte Carlo results to check the accuracy of perturbative approaches and determine their range of validity in terms of the gas parameter.